ballerina-platform/ballerina-dev-website/learn/guides/calling-java-code-from-ballerina.md

 ## Using the SnakeYAML Java Library in Ballerina
 SnakeYAML is a YAML parser for Java.
 In this section, you will learn how to use this library to parse a YAML document using Ballerina.

-We'll develop a Ballerina program that parses the given YAML file and writes the content to the standard out.
+You will develop a Ballerina program that parses the given YAML file and writes the content to the standard out.

 Let's get started.